GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 2. Using command-line switches/flags which beginning execution of the federate
 3. Using a JSON configuration file (and calling helicsCreateValueFederateFromConfig, helicsCreateMessageFederateFromConfig, or helicsCreateComboFederateFromConfig)

-Not all configuration options are available in all three sforms but often they are.
+Not all configuration options are available in all three forms but often they are.
 For example, it is not possible (nor convenient) to configure a publication for a federate from the command line but it is possible to do so with the JSON config file and with API calls.

 ### Choosing configuration method